 Standard SDP environment is assumed, e.g P4USER, P4PORT, OSUSER, P4BIN, etc. are set, PATH is appropriate, and a super user is logged in with a non-expiring ticket.

-See the test version of this script below: Section 8.5.29, "submit_test.sh"
+See the test version of this script below: Section 8.5.29, "submit\test.sh"

-See script for details and to customize for your environment.
+See the /p4/common/bin/triggers/submit.sh script for details and to customize for your environment.

-8.5.29. submit_test.sh
+8.5.29. submit\test.sh